RamizHida/RamizHida/README.md

 - 📫 How to reach me: ramizhida00@gmail.com.

+- :monocle_face: At the moment, I'm learning about cloud computing with Amazon Web Services (AWS).

 - ⚡ Fun fact: I like UNO (the card game), but am horrible at it.

 #### Top Technologies